vlelo20/Salmonella-genome-assembly/README.md

 | Stop gained | 76 | 0.5% | -1 variant |
 | Other effects | <85 | <0.6% | -5 variants |

-The exclusion of the pncB gene was performed to assess if the extreme variant density observed in that region (3,176 raw variants) was skewing the overall functional profile.
+The exclusion of pncB (57 variants) was performed as a sensitivity analysis to assess whether variants in a single locus were influencing the overall functional-effect profile.
 As shown in the table, the percentage distribution of effect types remains virtually identical after exclusion.
 This confirms that the high rate of missense and synonymous variation is a genome-wide feature of this Salmonella isolate rather than an artifact driven by a single hyper-variable or poorly mapped locus.

 **High-impact variants** (protein-truncating): 740 total (5.3%), composed of:
 - 423 frameshift mutations causing reading frame shifts